asi-uniovi/malloovia/docs/usage.rst

 * :class:`.LimitingSet` defines some constraints imposed by the cloud provider about the maximum number of virtual machines or cores which can be running in a region or availability zone.
 * :class:`.InstanceClass` represents one particular type of virtual machine to be deployed in one particular cloud provider and region/availability zone.
-  It holds information about the price, limits and whether it is a reserved (prepaid for a whole reservation period) or on-demand (pay-per-use).
+  It holds information about the price (per hour in this example), limits and whether it is a reserved (prepaid for a whole reservation period) or on-demand (pay-per-use).

 Example: